Contributed by: Doug Webb

 If you're building the home of your dreams or adding to your current home, you'll want to make sure that termites don't become long-term residents during the process.
-Because your home is exposed to the elements during construction, it's the time when termites have the greatest ability to invade your home.
+Because your home is exposed to the elements during construction, it's the time when termites have the greatest opportunity to invade your home.

 However, with careful planning and a few small investments, you can take steps to help prevent termites from entering during new construction in the first place, helping you build a home that can be less susceptible to termites.

-Preventing termites during construction
+Termite treatment during construction

 Limit soil-to-wood contact